cloudmesh-community/book/chapters/prg/python-libcloud.md

 Compute

 Node - represents a cloud or virtual server.

-NodeSize - represents node hardware configuration.
+NodeSize - represents node
+hardware configuration.
 Usually this is amount of the available RAM, bandwidth, CPU speed and disk size.
 Most of the drivers also expose an hourly price (in dollars) for the Node of this size.

+NodeImage -
-NodeImage - represents an operating system image.
-NodeLocation - represents a physical location where a server can be.
-NodeState - represents a node state.
-Standard states are: running, rebooting, terminated, pending, stopped, suspended, paused, erro, unknown.
+represents an operating system image.

+NodeLocation - represents a
+physical location where a server can be.

+NodeState - represents a node
+state.
+Standard states are: running, rebooting, terminated, pending, stopped, suspended, paused, error, unknown.

 Security